technowledgy/vue-postgrest/docs/api/index.md

 - **Details:**

-  Limits the count of response items.
+  Limits the count of response items by setting `Range-Unit` and `Range` headers.

+  See also [Limits and Pagination](http://postgrest.org/en/v7.0.0/api.html#limits-and-pagination) in the PostgREST documentation.

 - **Example:**